-Using their judgment as professionals, teachers make decisions and give grades, marks and codes to the student.
-They base these decisions on what they've seen the student accomplish (observations), discussions they have had with the student (conversations) and the work the student has completed (products).
+Using their judgment as professionals, teachers make decisions and assign grades, marks, and achievement indicators to the student.
+Teachers base these decisions on what they've seen the student accomplish (observations), discussions they have had with the student (conversations) and the work the student has completed (products).